shanesveller/shanesveller-dot-com/content/blog/2014-10-29-load-balancing-docker-containers-with-nginx-and-consul-template.md

 }
 ```

-## See It In Action

-This short, silent video demonstration was captured at 1280x720, so a full-screen or separate-tab viewing is recommended.

-<iframe src="//player.vimeo.com/video/110409547" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ## Help Wanted

 Even as a proof of concept, there is plenty of room for improvement here.
 We&apos;ve open sourced the current code [here](https://github.com/bellycard/docker-loadbalancer).
 Please feel free to play around with it!